splicemachine/spliceengine/platforms/hdp2.6.1/docs/HDP-installation.md

 Setup local yum repo on ambari server node ( or a node that all the nodes in the cluster can access) :

-0.make sure there is a http server on the node that your_node_url is accessable.
+1. Make sure there is a http server on the node that your_node_url is accessable.

-1.make sure createrepo is installed on the node ( use 'yum install createrepo' to confirm)
+2. Make sure createrepo is installed on the node ( use 'yum install createrepo' to confirm)

-2.put the splicemachine rpm under /var/www/html/ambari-repo/ ( or the path you choose)
+3. Put the splicemachine rpm under `/var/www/html/ambari-repo/` ( or the path you choose)

-3.use 'createrepo /var/www/html/ambari-repo/' to create the repo metadata
+4. Use `createrepo /var/www/html/ambari-repo/` to create the repo metadata.

-4.open the url your_node_url/ambari-repo to confirm it can be accessed by yum
+5. Open the url `your_node_url/ambari-repo` to confirm it can be accessed by yum.

-5.put a file named splicemachine.repo under /etc/yums.repo.d/

-the content is as below
+6. Put a file named `splicemachine.repo` under ``/etc/yums.repo.d/` with the content is as below

   ````
   [splicemachine]